 More about my previous DJ work

 I wanted to be a DJ from a very early age.
 At just 9 or 10 years old, I had a pretend radio station in my bedroom, comprising two cassette machines and a 2-channel mixer from Tandy.
 My bedroom walls were covered with car stickers and presenter photo cards from every radio station in the country.
-This was before Internet and email, so I spent a lot of time writing letters by hand to radio stations.
+This was before Internet and email, so I spent a lot of time writing letters by hand to radio stations, to request free merchandise.

 I grew up with music playing throughout the our family home, usually Motown and Northern Soul.
 When I started buying my own records, on vinyl and cassette, they were the chart singles and compilation albums of the time, including Now 13, New Kids on the Block, and Betty Boo.
 Although I enjoyed playing them in my bedroom, I soon discovered a far greater pleasure in playing them for other people.

 At 13, I was very lucky that Father Christmas brought me disco equipment and I was soon doing kids parties at community centres and church halls in my home town, Barrow-in-Furness.
 I had quite a monopoly on school discos, with many scheduling their end-of-term disco around my availability.

 At 15, I became “resident DJ” at Barrow Cricket Club, so I had to learn fast because the job involved catering for the full range of private functions such as weddings, birthdays, christenings, retirements and anniversaries.
 To build-up my catalog of older music, I bought box loads of 7-inch records from car boot sales.
 As a shy teenager, I became hooked on the thrill of playing music at high volume, in a room full of people, and watching what effect each song has on the atmosphere in the room.
 I loved it, and was bursting with ambition!